boxyhq/website/docs/jackson/sso-flow/saml.md

 # SAML

-## 1. Setting up SAML with your IdP

-Please follow the instructions [here](./sso-providers) to guide your customers in setting up SAML correctly for your product(s).
-You should create a copy of the doc and modify it with your custom settings, we have used the values that work for our demo apps.

 **Note:** All the APIs below support both `application/x-www-form-urlencoded` and `application/json` content types.
 Examples below use `application/x-www-form-urlencoded`.

 **Note:** OAuth 2.0 protocol uses underscore casing for the parameters, we use camel casing for all our APIs.
-For exampe it's `client_id` in the OAuth 2.0 flow and `clientID` in our APIs.
+For example it's `client_id` in the OAuth 2.0 flow and `clientID` in our APIs.

+## 1. Setting up SAML with your IdP

+Please follow the instructions [here](../sso-providers) to guide your customers in setting up SAML correctly for your product(s).
+You should create a copy of the doc and modify it with your custom settings, we have used the values that work for our demo apps.

 ## 2. SAML connection API